 Do you have an age requirement for mission trip participation?

-We have had mission trip participants ranging in age from 8 to 80.
-However, we do require participants to be at least 16 years old or else they must travel with a parent or a legal adult.
+We have had mission trip participants ranging in age from 6 to 75.
+However, we do require participants to be at least 16 years old in order to travel without a parent.
+Anyone younger than that must travel with a parent or a legal adult.

 Do mission teams evangelize?